 - vedolizumab (Entyvio)

 Biologic therapies can be a powerful tool in the treatment and management of Crohn’s disease.
 There are two different approaches to biologic therapy:

-- Step-up therapy is the conventional approach.
-It means that you and your doctor try several other treatments before starting a biologic.
+- Step-up therapy was the conventional approach until new guidelines were released in 2018.
+This approach means that you and your doctor try several other treatments before starting a biologic.

 Biologics tend to have fewer side effects that are less harsh than other Crohn’s disease medications, such as corticosteroids, which suppress the entire immune system.